Lesliec87/kickstarter-analysis/README.md

 This information is demostrated with the line chart below:
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/99294497/155041500-36dcbb91-4d71-45b7-8d0b-99dc8df31fce.png)

+You can view this line chart further in [Outcomes Based on Goals](https://github.com/Lesliec87/kickstarter-analysis/blob/b7abc2197b449a54baaf9480a82c973c63911b64/Kickstarter_Challengecopy.xlsx.zip).
 ## Results

 1. What are two conclusions you can draw about the Outcomes based on Launch Date?